Saktra007/Product-list-with-cart/README.md

 ```bash
 git clone https://github.com/YOUR_USERNAME/php_user_login_system.git
 ```

- 2.Open with a Local Server: Since this project uses JavaScript Modules, you must run it through a server (like VS Code's "Live Server" extension) to avoid CORS policy restrictions.
+2. Open with a Local Server: Since this project uses JavaScript Modules, you must run it through a server (like VS Code's "Live Server" extension) to avoid CORS policy restrictions.

 ---